NannyML/nannyml/docs/tutorials/performance_calculation/binary_performance_calculation/confusion_matrix_calculation.rst

 You can read more about this in our section on :ref:`data periods<data-drift-periods>`.

 The ``analysis_targets`` dataframe contains the target results of the analysis period.
-This is kept separate in the synthetic data because it is not used during :ref:`performance estimation.<performance-estimation>`.
+This is kept separate in the synthetic data because it is not used during :ref:`performance estimation<performance-estimation>`.
 But it is required to calculate performance, so the first thing we need to in this case is set up the right data in the right dataframes.

 The analysis target values are joined on the analysis frame by their index.
 Your dataset may already contain the ``target`` column, so you may skip this join.